compsci320/campuswire-stats/README.md

 ## Overview

-This project, Campuswire Analytics, is a web application that provides analytics on user engagement, trending topics, and user traffic on Campuswire.
+This project, Campuswire Analytics, is a web application that provides analytics on user engagement, trending topics, and user traffic in Campuswire.

 ## File Structure